 Students may elect to pursue a double major in one degree (B.A. or B.S.) or a double degree course of study that includes a major in a B.A. degree and a major in a B. S. degree.
 A double major/double degree proposal form shall be filed with the Registrar.
-This proposal must indicate how the student’s proposed plan of study meets the College’s goals for a sound liberal arts program, including courses that satisfy the core requirements.
+This proposal must indicate how the student’s proposed plan of study meets the College’s goals for a sound liberal arts program, including courses that satisfy the Core Requirements.
 The proposal must be approved by an advisor from each major.
 At the time of the proposal, a student must have a cumulative grade point average of at least 3.0, have completed at least four courses towards their first major, and have a grade point average of at least 3.0 for courses taken for that major.
-The student must also have completed at least one 200-level or higher course required for the intended second major that is not counted towards the first major at Wells College or through an affiliated program and have earned a grade point average of at least 3.0 in the course or courses.
+The student must have also completed at least one 200-level or higher course required for the intended second major that is not counted towards the first major at Wells College or through an affiliated program and have earned a grade point average of at least 3.0 in the course or courses.

 No more than 50% of the courses to be applied to the first major may also be applied to the second major.
 At least 6 courses (3-4 semester hours each) in each major must be taken at Wells College or through an affiliated program.
 The student must fulfill senior requirements for both majors, which includes completing the capstone course for each major.
-Students must complete a separate, unique project or thesis for each major.
+Students must complete a separate, unique, project or thesis for each major.
 The proposal form must be submitted to the registrar no later than the last day of classes of the semester in which a student expects to have earned 75 credit hours.
-Final approval rests with the Academic Standing, Advising and Admissions Committee.
+Final approval rests with the Academic Standing, Advising, and Admissions Committee.

 To be eligible for graduation, a student must have earned a GPA of at least 2.0 in the work in the major.

-Although minors are not required, a student desiring a minor shall declare it on a Declaration of Minor form, available in the Registrar's Office or online, no later than the last day of classes of the first semester of his or her senior year.
+Although minors are not required, a student desiring a minor shall declare it on a Declaration of Minor form, available in the registrar’s office or online, no later than the last day of classes of the first semester of the senior year.
 The declaration must be approved by the student’s major advisor and the faculty coordinator for the minor.
-Requirements of the minors can be found in the section of the Catalog devoted to Majors and Minors.
+Requirements of the minors can be found in the “Academic Programs” section of the course catalog.

 In order to have a minor noted on the transcript, a student must earn an overall GPA of 2.0 or better in courses used for the minor.
 No more than 50% of the semester hours to be applied to the minor may also be applied to the major.

-Each minor must be approved by the faculty coordinator for the minor.
 A minimum of 50% of the courses must be unique to each minor.
 A minimum of four courses (12 semester hours) must be taken at Wells College or in an approved program to complete a minor.
 No more than four semester hours graded “S/U” may be used toward the minor.
 Wells does not offer individualized minors.